envenomator/agon-hexload/README.md

 1. The UART1 serial port can be used at the external GPIO serial pins PC0/TxD1, PC1/RxD1 and GND.
 Connect to external serial interfaces (3.3v), like for example a USB-Serial FTDI adapter
 ![Multiple transfers using different baudrates and addresses](https://github.com/envenomator/agon-hexload/blob/master/media/uarttransfer.png?raw=true)

 2. The ESP USB port that powers the Agon can be used, using the serial-over-USB interface it provides, without requiring a separate interface.
-This requires patching the VDP source and flashing it to the ESP32.
+This requires a VDP version of at least 1.04.
 ![A single transfer over the VDP serial](https://github.com/envenomator/agon-hexload/blob/master/media/vdptransfer.png?raw=true)

 ### Baudrate